Robert H. Dietz: Biography

 Dietz joined the Army from his birthplace of Kingston, New York in March 1942, and by March 29, 1945, was serving as a staff sergeant in Company A, 38th Armored Infantry Battalion, 7th Armored Division.
 On that day, during an attack on Kirchhain, Germany, he single-handedly killed several German soldiers defending a bridge into the city and then disabled demolition charges which had been placed under a second bridge.
 He was killed by enemy fire immediately afterwards, but had successfully cleared the way for the American troops to enter the city.
 For these actions, he was posthumously awarded the Medal of Honor nine months later by President Harry Truman, on December 17, 1945.
 Dietz Memorial Stadium in Kingston is named in his honor and memory.

 Dietz, age 24 at his death, was buried at Wiltwyck Cemetery in his hometown of Kingston, New York.
-On his tombstone reads a citation from a letter written by President Harry S. Truman that reads: "Sergeant Dietz by his intrepidity and valiant effort on his self imposed mission, singlehandedly opened the road for the capture of Kirchain (Germany) and left his comrades an inspiring example of gallantry in the face of formidable odds."
+Inscribed on his tombstone is a portion of a letter written by President Harry S. Truman that reads: "Sergeant Dietz by his intrepidity and valiant effort on his self imposed mission, singlehandedly opened the road for the capture of Kirchain (Germany) and left his comrades an inspiring example of gallantry in the face of formidable odds."